International Pharmacovigilance Training course

 About Uppsala Monitoring Centre:

 Uppsala Monitoring Centre (UMC) advances the science of pharmacovigilance and inspires patient safety initiatives all over the world.
 As an independent, non-profit foundation, UMC engages stakeholders who share their vision and collaborates to build a global patient safety culture.
-As a leader in the research and development of new scientific methods, UMC explores the benefits and risks of medicines to help minimise harm to patients and offers products and services used by health authorities and life-science companies worldwide.
+As a leader in the research and development of new scientific methods, UMC explores the benefits and risks of medicines to help minimize harm to patients and offers products and services used by health authorities and life-science companies worldwide.
 For almost 40 years, UMC has provided scientific leadership and operational support to the WHO Programme for International Drug Monitoring.

 Participants study topics essential to effective pharmacovigilance, among them pharmacovigilance best practices, pharmacovigilance tools, signal detection, causality assessment and communications.